 The beach and cliffs along the entire frontage are popular for amenity use.
-Along the clifftop both the Peddars Way and Norfolk Coast Path (which will form part of the Hunstanton to Sutton Bridge stretch of the England Coast Path by 2020) are located, locally these paths starts in Hunstanton Town and then continue north along the coast eventually exiting Unit A.
+Along the clifftop both the Peddars Way and Norfolk Coast Path are located, the path starts in Hunstanton Town and then continues north along the coast eventually exiting Unit A.